 Harling Underplanting of young trees will take place over the Autumn and Winter and an area of the forest will be fenced off temporarily.
 Please use the Planting Area Map to help plan your visit and avoid the work area.

-Kings Forest and West Stow Two large harvesting operations are taking place at Kings Forest in North Stow and West Stow.
+Kings Forest Kings car park is closed.
+Harvesting operations are taking place at Kings Forest.
 This harvetsing map showing the fellings areas as zones has been produced to help plan your visit.
-The zones are labelled in the order they will be worked in.
-Currently work is taking place in Kings East zones 1 and 2 and West Stow zones 1 and 2.
 Updates will be posted as work progresses but please obey all warning signs as the work program can change at short notice.

 Roudham: Harvesting is taking place at Roudham.
 The Felling Area Map can be used to help plan your visit.
 Please obey all warning signs